tcrammond/generator-react-stuff/README.md

 It can generate stateless function components, es6 class components, and components that are connected to Redux store.

+The format is pretty specific to a particular project I work on.
+Please submit an issue if you actually use this and want to be able to configure file extensions and whatnot.

 ## Installation

 First, install [Yeoman](http://yeoman.io) and generator-react-stuff.
 If you are unfamiliar with Yeoman, have a read.